Try Semrush

 Backlinko – Link building

-(Since then I’ve updated the guide at least 50 times.)
+(Since then, we’ve updated that guide at least 50 times.)

-Because my guide is SUPER thorough, other SEO and content marketing blogs were happy to link to it:
+Because the guide is SUPER thorough, other SEO and content marketing blogs were happy to link to it:

 And share it on social media: